-In DepthWhat started as a simple crossroads named for a young queen has grown into the second-largest financial center in the country.
-Still adhering to its nucleus, Charlotte has expanded upward and outward to become the largest metropolitan area in the Carolinas and a popular vacation destination.
+Behind the MoneyWhat started as a simple crossroads named for a young queen has grown into the second-largest financial center in the country.
+Charlotte has expanded upward and outward to become the largest metropolitan area in the Carolinas and a popular vacation destination.

 German settlers, faithful to both England and Germany, named the town for German-born Queen Charlotte, wife to England's King George III.
-The county in which Charlotte resides adopted the name of the queen's birthplace: Mecklenburg.
+The county adopted the name of the queen's birthplace: Mecklenburg.

 Charlotte's strong ties with England were severed when a convention of North Carolinians met to compose the Mecklenburg Resolves.
-Signed on May 31, 1775, the statement contained a number of resolutions that were intended to invalidate the authority of the king and parliament.
+The 1775 statement contained resolutions intended to invalidate the authority of the king and parliament.
 Residents later erected a monument to the signers at the County Courthouse.
 Thomas Polk, the founder of Charlotte, had built a log courthouse for the new county seat in 1768 at this site, the original crossroads.

 The independent spirit that motivated the colonists to compose the Resolves continued, and British general Lord Cornwallis later would call Charlotte a “hornet's nest of rebellion” as a result of Patriot activity during his occupation of the city—hence the local NBA team name.

-The intersection of Trade and Tryon streets, now known as The Square, historically has been the heart of Uptown and serves as the center of commerce.
+The intersection of Trade and Tryon streets, known as The Square, has been the heart of Uptown and serves as the center of commerce.
 Past, present and future are displayed in Raymond Kaskey's four bronze statues, found at each corner of the square.
-The statues tell Charlotte's story: A gold miner illustrates commerce; a female mill worker depicts a strong textile heritage; a railroad builder renders Charlotte's significance as a transportation hub; and a mother lifting her child skyward represents hope for the city's future.
+The statues tell Charlotte's story: A gold miner illustrates commerce; a female mill worker depicts a strong textile heritage; a railroad builder renders Charlotte's significance as a transportation hub; and a mother and child represents hope for the city's future.

 Also called the City of Trees, Charlotte is known for its willow oaks, which line many residential and Uptown streets.
 The trees, which resemble black oaks but sport long, thin leaves similar to weeping willows, are native to Charlotte.

-But Charlotte is mostly known for its wealth.
-The road to riches began in 1799 when a 17-pound nugget was found in nearby Concord, making Mecklenburg County the site of the first gold rush in the United States.
-This prosperity, coupled with the establishment of a Charlotte branch of the U.S. Mint in 1837, paved the way for Charlotte's current financial prominence.
+Charlotte's road to riches began in 1799 when a 17-pound nugget was found in nearby Concord, making Mecklenburg County the site of the first U.S. gold rush.
+This fame, coupled with the establishment of a Charlotte branch of the U.S. Mint in 1837, paved the way for the city's financial prominence.

 From the north or south, I-77 connects directly with West Trade Street, which provides access through Uptown.
 From the east, US 74 connects with I-277 (John Belk Freeway) to the College Street exit; head northeast on SR 29/49 (Tryon Street) to reach Uptown.
 From the west, I-85 connects with SR 16 (Brookshire Expressway); head southwest on SR 29/49 to reach Uptown.